vineetson/Bash-Scripting-Automation/README.md

 This repository contains a dedicated folder for all GCP-related automation.
 You'll find scripts for provisioning resources, managing data lifecycles, and more.

  - **[Explore the GCP automation toolkit here.](https://github.com/vineetson/Shell-Scripting-Automation/tree/master/Google_Cloud_Platform)**

+---

+### 🤝 Contributing

+We welcome contributions!
+Your ideas and code can help grow this hub and make life easier for others.
+Here's how you can contribute:

+1. **Fork the repository** .
+2. **Create a new branch** : `git checkout -b feature-name`.
+3. **Commit your changes** : `git commit -m 'feat: Add new automation script for X'`.
+4. **Push to your branch** : `git push origin feature-name`.
+5. **Open a Pull Request** and describe your changes.
+We'll review it and merge it once it's ready. 🎉

+---

+### 📌 Planned Automations

+We have an exciting roadmap of automations planned.
+Feel free to open an Issue and suggest new ideas!

+- **☁️ Cloud Cleanup** : Scripts to automatically identify and remove unused cloud resources to cut costs.
+- **📊 Cloud Cost Optimization** : Tools to track and provide insights into cloud spending.
+- **🔄 Log Rotation & Archival** : Automate the handling and archival of system/application logs.
+- **⚡ CI/CD Pipeline Triggers** : Scripts to automate deployments and pipeline triggers.
+- **🔐 Security Checks** : Basic infrastructure security scans and compliance checks.
+- **🧹 Resource Health Monitoring** : Simple monitoring and alerting scripts for cloud resources.

+---

+### 🌍 About

+Built with ❤️ and **Shell** to simplify complex tasks and make life easier—one automation at a time.